 His Eminence Archbishop Nikitas

-CTE President for the Orthodox Churches, and Archbishop of the Ecumenical Patriarchate (Diocese of Thyateira and Great Britain)
+CTE President for the Orthodox Churches, and Archbishop of the Oecumenical Patriarchate (Diocese of Thyateira and Great Britain)

 A gifted preacher and teacher, Archbishop Nikitas is fluent in English, Greek (Koine, Katharevousa, and Demotic), and Russian.
 He also has a working command of Latin, Church Slavonic, and Spanish.